marcinsendyka/pong/README.md

 ### Running
-To run the project, Godot 4.3 is required.
-Just import the project into the Godot Editor and run the main scene (Level).
+To run the project, Godot 4.5 is required.
+Just import the project into the Godot Editor and run the main scene (Game).

 [1] https://github.com/godotengine/godot-demo-projects/tree/master/2d/pong